Saudi Aramco's Manifa oilfield production hit by technical issue: report

-KHOBAR, Saudi Arabia Output from Saudi Aramco's massive Manifa oilfield has been hit by a technical problem, the International Oil Daily reported on Tuesday, citing unnamed sources.
+KHOBAR, Saudi Arabia (Reuters) - Output from Saudi Aramco's massive Manifa oilfield has been hit by a technical problem, the International Oil Daily reported on Tuesday, citing unnamed sources.

 Manifa is one of state-run Aramco's biggest oilfields and latest expansions, with a production capacity of 900,000 barrels per day.
 Aramco brought the field online in two phases.